-Staff propose that the recommendations provided in Attachment #3 to this report (provided under separate cover), for amendments to funding and/or closure of completed Capital Projects, be approved.
+Staff propose that the recommendations provided in Attachment #3 to this report, for amendments to funding and/or closure of completed Capital Projects, be approved.
 This comprehensive project summary includes all recommended revisions including the following specific amendments:

 - Summary of projects not started and recommended to close (Attachment #1 30 projects) - Projects requiring financing amendments mainly administrative in nature.
-All projects requiring financing amendments are included in Attachment #2 (2 projects total) - Projects complete within revised budget and recommended to close (included in Attachment #3
+All projects requiring financing amendments are included in Attachment #2 (5 projects total) - Projects complete within revised budget and recommended to close (included in Attachment #3

-307 projects)
+351 projects)